Kayn-Pleiades/password-generator/README.md

 Goal for this commit: To randomly generate a string that matches the criteria.
 I got it working, but if I try to generate a 2nd password without refreshing, it includes "undefined" at the start of the string.
 I fixed this by resetting the password variable everytime the process restarts.

+### Commit 10: Add Screenshots to github
+I added my description and link to deployment.
+Screenshots were taken and put in my assests folder.

 ## credits